tambapps/marcel/documentation/src/language-specification/types.md

 - set\<char> -> CharacterSet

-## Generic types
+## Generic Types

-Marcel **doesn't** support generic types.
+Marcel **doesn't** support generic types except for primitive collections (which technically aren't really generic).
 You can use generic classes but cannot specify generic types when using them. it's a conscious choice made to get rid of some complexity while developing the compiler and also because Java always casts at runtime anyway.